Network Operations Officer

 - Conduct or supervise training of crewmembers.
 Ensure operational readiness of crew by conducting or supervising mission specific training

-- A Bachelor of Science (or graduate) degree in one of the following disciplines; computer science; cyberspace security; electrical, computer or systems engineering; physics; mathematics; information systems; or information security/assurance is mandatory for 95% of entrants into this field.
+- A Bachelor of Science (or graduate) degree in one of the following disciplines: computer science or computer technology; cyberspace security; electrical, communications, computer, industrial or systems engineering; physics; mathematics; information systems, statistics or accounting; is mandatory or desired for 90% of entrants into this field

 - Commission as an officer in the Air Force Reserve